 Is it that when we embrace FEAR, we feel so safe that fear can lead us wherever it wants?

 They say there is no power greater than love, but if you open your eyes and take a glance at reality, fear seems to be a state of mind, a companion that most of humanity feels most secure in at the moment.

 We live in a critical moment in history where we must stop and reflect by ourselves.
 We need to step out of our comfort zone (conformism) and stop replacing fear with fear.

 Since the beginning of time, we have been made to believe that fear is our safest ally on this earth.
 Try to become conscious of the amount of fear that is programmed into your subconscious mind each day.
 You will be astonished by how much authority outside of yourself has colored your fear-based glasses.

 The time has come to remove the lenses from your media screens and wake up to a world that has led you to believe in fear.
 Fear will never be the answer to life because you were invited here for love.
 No matter what any omnipresent authority outside of you has made you believe.

-In the future, we will name these times the era of truth, but for that to happen, we need to say goodbye to fear and embrace the truth of LOVE.
+In the future, we will name these times the era of lies leading to the era of truth, but for that to happen, we need to say goodbye to fear and embrace the truth of LOVE.
 Love is what you are, and love is what we came here for.